 Compression fractures.
 Spinal curvatures.
 Generalized poor health.
-You want to avoid these things!
+You don't want these!
 So do what you can to avoid osteoporosis.
 Nutrition is a big factor in doing just that, and Malverne Health & Wellness is your Malverne healthcare partner to guide you.
-Let's discuss some great osteoporosis-prevention lifestyle selections for your whole family.
+Let's discuss some good osteoporosis-prevention lifestyle choices for your whole family.

 So, what can Malverne patients do to block osteoporosis?

 - Take Vitamin D. Why?
 Lack of Vitamin D may put you at risk for osteoporosis-related spinal stenosis.
-(2) Malverne Health & Wellness cares for quite a few Malverne patients to relieve stenosis pain, but try to stay away from it!
+(2) Malverne Health & Wellness cares for many Malverne patients to relieve stenosis pain, but try to avoid it!

 - Don't smoke, especially young men.
 Why?
 Men who smoke in young adulthood don't develop bone mineral density as well as non-smoking men.
 (3)

 With a little nutrition, activity, good lifestyle choices, and some chiropractic care, osteoporosis and its effects may be minimized.
-Contact Malverne Health & Wellness to talk about your and your family's strategy for Malverne osteoporosis management and prevention.
+Contact Malverne Health & Wellness to discuss your and your family's strategy for Malverne osteoporosis management and prevention.

 "This information and website content is not intended to diagnose, guarantee results, or recommend specific treatment or activity.
 It is designed to educate and inform only.
 Please consult your physician for a thorough examination leading to a diagnosis and well-planned treatment strategy.
 See more details on the DISCLAIMER